 UI Builder by Backendless is more than just a feature, it’s practically a whole product on its own.
-UI Builder is our Codeless visual app development tool that lets you create the frontend UX/UI of your app visually within your browser.
+UI Builder is our Codeless visual app development tool that lets you create the frontend UX/UI of your app without writing a single line of code.

 UI Builder makes it super easy to create an application for mobile or web.
 In this article, we are going to dive into some of the features you’ll be working with as you build your Backendless frontend.